jhui/jhui.github.io/_posts/2017-03-08-TensorFlow-variable-sharing.markdown

 #### Reuse
 However, TensorFlow wants the developer to be self-aware of whether the variable exists or not.
 Developers need to have the correct setting for the "reuse" flag before calling *tf.get_variable*.
 Both scenarios below will throw an exception when calling *tf.get_variable*:
 *  if the reuse flag is None (default) and the variable already exists.
-*  if the reuse flag is True and the variable does not exists.
+*  if the reuse flag is True and the variable does not exist.

 Do **NOT** do this
 ```python